ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 : an entity that checks the correctness and consistency of all Transparent Statements issued by a Transparency Service.

-Verifiers of Signed Statements:

-: Define here.

 Envelope:

-: metadata and an Issuer's signature is added to a Statement via a COSE Envelope by the Issuer to produce a Signed Statement.
+: metadata, created by the Issuer to produce a Signed Statement.
-The Envelope contains the identity of the Issuer and information about the Artifact to help Transparency Services to properly validate and process the Signed Statement.
+The Envelope contains the identity of the Issuer and information about the Artifact, enabling Transparency Service Registration Policies to validate the Signed Statement.
-In essence, a Signed Statement is a COSE Envelope wrapped around a Statement binding the metadata included in the Envelope to a Statement.
+A Signed Statement is a COSE Envelope wrapped around a Statement, binding the metadata in the Envelope to the Statement.
 In COSE, an Envelope consists of a protected header (included in the Issuer's signature) and an unprotected header (not included in the Issuer's signature).

-Subject:

-: a logical collection of Statements about the same Artifact.
-For any step or set of steps in a supply chain there will be multiple statements made about the same Artifact.
-Issuers use the Subject to create a coherent sequence of Signed Statements about the same Artifact and Verifiers use the Subject to ensure completeness and non-equivocation in supply chain evidence by identifying all Transparent Statements linked to the one(s) they are evaluating.
-In COSE, Subject is a property of the dedicated, protected header attribute `13: CWT_Claims` of the Envelope.

 Issuer:

-: an entity that creates Signed Statements about Artifacts in the supply chain.
+: organizations, stakeholders, and users involved in creating or attesting to supply chain artifacts, releasing authentic Statements to a definable set of peers
-An Issuer may be the owner or author of Artifacts, or an independent third party such as a reviewer or an endorser.
+An Issuer may be the owner or author of Artifacts, or an independent third party such as an auditor, reviewer or an endorser.

-Append-only Log (converges Ledger and Registry):

-: the verifiable append-only data structure that stores Signed Statements in a Transparency Service.
-SCITT supports multiple Log and Receipt formats to accommodate different Transparency Service implementations, such as historical Merkle Trees and sparse Merkle Trees.

 Receipt: